synfig/synfig-docs-dev/docs/community/contribution guidelines.rst

   to follow up with this type of operations
 - once everything is fine with us we'll merge your PR

-4. Avoiding unnecessary changes
+5. Avoiding unnecessary changes
 -------------------------------

 - while making changes to the required files, then saving it and comitting it, different contributors often find that there occur same changes that they have not made and those changes gets committed with the desired change that the person wants to make
-- these unnecessary changes should be evaluated first and then the commit should be made
+- these unnecessary changes should be evaluated first before the commit should be made
 - these changes generally occur due to different settings and customizations of your editor that you are working with.
 These changes